Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Summary and conclusion

-Third, we calculated the correlation functions of the connected and disconnected contributions for the pseudoscalar density at the low temperature.
-We evaluated the impact of the external magnetic fields on the PCAC relation and showed that the PCAC relation is not affected by the external magnetic fields.
-Next, we evaluated the decay constant in the chiral limit of the pseudoscalar meson and demonstrated that it decreases with increasing the intensity of the external magnetic fields.
+Third, we calculated the correlation functions of the connected and disconnected contributions for the pseudoscalar density at low temperature.
+We evaluated the impact of external magnetic fields on the PCAC relation and showed that the PCAC relation is not affected by external magnetic fields.
+Next we evaluated the decay constant in the chiral limit of the pseudoscalar meson and demonstrated that it decreases with increasing the intensity of external magnetic fields.

 We then computed the chiral condensate, extrapolated the outcomes in the chiral limit, and calculated the dimensionless ratio of the chiral condensate in the chiral limit using the extrapolation results.
-We found that the chiral condensate in the chiral limit and the dimensionless ratio increase when the intensity of the external magnetic fields increases.
-The chiral condensate in the chiral limit is the negative value.
-Therefore, it is assumed that the chiral condensate in the chiral limit becomes zero when the intensity of the external magnetic fields reaches approximately $e|B| \sim 6$ [GeV$^{2}$].
+We found that the chiral condensate in the chiral limit and the dimensionless ratio increase when the intensity of external magnetic fields increases.
+The chiral condensate in the chiral limit is a negative value.
+Therefore, it is assumed that the chiral condensate in the chiral limit becomes zero when the intensity of external magnetic fields reaches approximately $e|B| \sim 6$ [GeV$^{2}$].

 Finally, we estimated the square mass of the eta-prime meson using two methods.
-The first method involved estimating it using the Witten-Veneziano mass formula and the numerical results of the decay constant in the chiral limit of the pseudoscalar meson and the topological susceptibility.
+The first method is its estimation using the Witten-Veneziano mass formula and the numerical results of the decay constant in the chiral limit of the pseudoscalar meson and the topological susceptibility.
 In the second method, we estimated the square mass from the correlation functions of the connected and disconnected contributions.
 Moreover, we reduced the statistical errors by extrapolating the outcomes computed from 66 bare quark masses in the chiral limit.

 The outcomes of the square mass of the eta-prime meson using the standard configurations agree between both methods.
-However, in the first method, we showed that the statistical errors are larger than 14$\%$; therefore, we could not demonstrate the influence of the external magnetic fields on the mass of the eta-prime meson.
+However, in the first method, we showed that the statistical errors are larger than 14$\%$; therefore, we could not demonstrate the influence of external magnetic fields on the mass of the eta-prime meson.

-In the second method, we demonstrated that the square mass in the chiral limit of the eta-prime meson becomes slightly lighter with increasing the intensity of the external magnetic fields.
+In the second method, we demonstrated that in the chiral limit the square mass of the eta-prime meson becomes slightly lighter with increasing the intensity of external magnetic fields.